-CINS Rogue Packet Activity & DPAM Rogue Packet Activity
+CINS Rogue Packet Activity and DPAM Rogue Packet Activity

 Rogue Packet Activity alerts utilize a proprietary security methodology that identifies and mitigates malicious packet activity.
 When a packet is identified as ‘rogue’, it is immediately dropped, and its source IP is no longer permitted to communicate with the Sentinel’s protected network.